sim590/dpaste/README.md

 the installed the project dependencies prior to this, you can either use CMake or GNU Autotools to build.

+*The build system doesn't try to build with CPR from the system.* It is not considered to be officially packaged (see https://github.com/whoshuu/cpr/issues/191).
+Even though, it is packaged on ArchLinux for e.g., it is not packaged in a robust way.

 ### Using GNU Autotools

 ```sh